Lol, Imagine a caveman talking to you and he’s like “Headphones. Yeah. Good.

 I want the sound to be as uncolored as possible, and by all accounts these do just that.

-The only gripe I found was that they wear down over time, which is understandable. my Audio Technica ATH M50’s have slight crackage on the ear cups, and I’ve had them for over 2 years.
+The only gripe I found was that they wear down over time, which is understandable.
+My Audio Technica ATH M50’s have slight crackage on the ear cups, and I’ve had them since January of 2013.

 See my official review!